 Vanessa Flores: Just try toying with things and seeing what happens.
 Mainly finding simple tutorials aids my artistic process.
 I remember my early days of digital drawing and I could not get the hang of shading digitally for the life of me.
 And then I found out about clipping masks with multiple features and I’ve never used any other shading method since.

 Vanessa Flores: Pencil and paper feel like I can churn out whatever and it feels more organic.
-With digital, I feel like one-time sketches would be an easily forgotten file, or I feel like I have to commit to the sketch, and sometimes it feels wonky to me.
+With digital, I feel like one-time sketches would be an easily forgotten files, or I feel like I have to commit to the sketch, and sometimes it feels wonky to me.
 I dunno, some days I feel comfortable sketching on a canvas, but sketching on paper just always feels right no matter what.
 Also, it’s fun to use my Ohuhu markers on them too to practice my marker coloring.
 In short, it feels like being a kid again, and who doesn’t like that?